Boas Atururi

-Boas Atururi (born 21 August 1990) is an Indonesian professional footballer who plays as a left-back.
+Boas Atururi (born 21 August 1990) is an Indonesian professional footballer who plays as a left-back for Liga 4 club PS Yapen.

 Club career

 Semen Padang

 In 2019, Boas Atururi signed a one-year contract with Indonesian Liga 1 club Semen Padang.

 Persewar Waropen

 Atururi joined the Persewar Waropen club in the 2020 Liga 2.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.